baskuit/pinyon/README.md

 * `InferenceData inference ()`

 Monte carlo evaluation is encapsulated here, and a default implementation with rollout and uniform policy is provided.
 Note there are two value estimates.
-In certain algorithms we need the constant sum assumption, but our implementation sacrifices an extra float per node in order to allow for dual model tree search and 'double-loss' outcomes to avoid loops.
+In certain algorithms we need the constant sum assumption, but our implementation sacrifices an extra double per node in order to allow for dual model tree search and 'double-loss' outcomes to avoid loops.

 ## Node
 The tree is implemented as a linked list of *Nodes*.
 Each node has a parent, child, and next pointer.